JCohner/OrbitalMechanicsRaveVisualizer/code/shapes/README.md

 # Shapes

-Shapes package serves as a peice of middleware to define low level OpenGL level co
+Shapes package serves as a peice of middleware:
+* define visual aspects of rendering